Medically reviewed by Vicky Davis, FNP

 “In just as little over two and half months, I can really see the difference in thickness and in color.”

 “4-months strong and my confidence boosted back up to 100% using Hims, future me really does thank me.”

 “I’m a 34 year old father of two and have been using Hims for over a year now.
 My hair is back to what it was in my mid twenties.”

 Although the idea of undergoing surgery to reverse hair loss can feel daunting, hair transplant surgery is a highly effective option that may be worth considering if you’ve already lost a large amount of hair.

 Technically, hair loss surgery doesn’t replace lost hair.
-However, it can have a major impact on your appearance and help you to fill in areas of your scalp with significant hair loss.
+However, it can have a major positive impact on your appearance, especially if you have hair loss in a highly visible area.